Are Palm Trees Bad for Environment?

 But as innocent (sort-of) as palms look, yes - there are those who don't like them at all!
 (Guess it may be Palms: Love 'em or Hate 'em!)

 Those disliking palms have their reasons.
-Some are kind-of valid.
-But even so, we can work around those rationales.
+Some are essentially valid.
+But even so, can we work around those rationales?

 We know we love them - but why do some others not?

 For Miami Florida, palm trees have produced a Love - Hate Relationship!
-Although palms are ubiquitous in this city, some felt this about palm trees: bad for environment!
+Although palms are ubiquitous in this city, some feel palm trees are bad for the environment!

 PalmLoveHate.jpg